danielsteman/web-rs/README.md

 - [ ] Use `aide`, or something like that, to generate openapi spec
 - [ ] Render `shiki` code snippets on the server
 - [ ] Render the tech radar on the server
+- [ ] Get rid of the gaps in /blogs